 RIGHTS-TO-UNITE addresses this question across the variable geometry of European integration as a form of differentiated integration.
 Its perspective is the socio-legal question whether the practical usage of rights contributes to societalization.
-From this perspective, the diversity of modes of governance also represents differentiated integration: the level of legal integration descends with the degree of strictness of governance.
-The continuum between "soft law" and directly effective, judicially enforceable law extends beyond the EU in its neighbourhood: association agreements.
+From this perspective, the diversity of modes of governance also represents differentiated integration: the level of legal integration descends with the degree of strictness of governance, both within the EU based on Treaties, legislation and policy documents, and its neighbourhood, based on association agreements and specific instruments.
 In researching the question whether the practical usability of EU-derived rights furthers societal integration (or societalization) RIGHTS-TO-UNITE opens a complex matrix for the comparative research, which promises novel and unprecedented results.